hcloli/kubeflow-natality-example/README.md

 This repository contains an example of a KubeFlow pipeline that trains a model to predict babies weight according to pre-birth data about the mother and the pregnancy.

+The aim of this repository is to show how to use KubeFlow Pipelines.

 ## Build & Deploy Instructions
 ### Pre-requisites
 This code assumes GCP project.
 Therefore, a service account is required for the code to run.
 Also, it assumes